Winter garlic variety "GERMIDOUR"

 Requires good drainage

-requires good ventilation during drying
+requires good ventilation when drying

 -